balazs129/hiertags-dev/README.md

     sudo a2enmod mem_cache
     sudo service apache2 restart
 ```
-The site now must be functional.
+The site have to be functional now.